thinkoid/lbp/README.md

 ## OLBP

-The implementation requires single-channel images for input and allows for any radius and number of neighborhood pixels.
-The neighborhood is computed using the formula in the cited paper, with the elements visited clockwise.
-I have supplied a specializations for a more efficient traversal of neighbors for *(8,1)* case:
+The implementation of requires single-channel images for input and allows for any radius and number of neighborhood pixels ([2001Ojala](#2001Ojala)).

+The neighborhood is computed using the formula in the cited paper, with the elements visited counter-clockwise, starting with the element to the right of center.
+This follows the paper formula for calculating the neighboring and takes into consideration the Y-axis flipping in the OpenCV coordinate system.
+All neighborhoods are visited in the same fashion.

+I have supplied a specialization for a more efficient traversal of neighbors for *(8,1)* case.
+The usage is pretty straightforward:

     // One plane frame:
     auto op = lbp::olbp< unsigned char, 1, 8 >;